ros2-gbp/metavision_driver-release/README.md

 - ``bias_file``: path to file with camera biases.
 See example in the ``biases`` directory.
 - ``from_file``: path to Metavision raw file.
 Instead of opening camera, driver plays back data from this file.
+This will not be in real time, usually faster.
 - ``serial``: specifies serial number of camera to open (useful for stereo).
 To learn serial number format first start driver without specifying serial number and look at the log files.
 - ``event_message_time_threshold``: (in seconds) minimum time span of events to be aggregated in one ROS event message before message is sent.
 Defaults to 1ms.
+  In its default setting however the SDK provides packets only every 4ms.
+To increase SDK callback frequency, tune ``mipi_frame_period`` if available for your sensor.
 - ``event_message_size_threshold``: (in bytes) minimum size of events (in bytes) to be aggregated in one ROS event message before message is sent.
 Defaults to 1MB.
 - ``statistics_print_interval``: time in seconds between statistics printouts.